Surface options:

 SIENA provides the user with a sequence alignment of the binding site as well

-as superimposed PDB structures which are, apart of the transferred coordinates, equal to the
+as superimposed PDB structures which are, apart from the transferred coordinates, equal to the

 original files from the PDB and thus contain all structural details and further information.

-HyPPI Prediction Server classifies a protein-protein complex concerning its interaction type into permanent, transient or crystal artifact.
+HyPPI classifies a protein-protein complex concerning its interaction type into permanent, transient or crystal artifact.
 Permanent protein-protein complexes are only stable in their complexed state and the subunits would denature upon complex dissociation.
-Transient protein-protein complexes are stable in the complexed form as well as in the monomeric depending of the necessary function of the complex.
-Crystal artifacts have no biological function and are artifically formed during crystallization process.
+Transient protein-protein complexes are stable in the complexed as well as in the monomeric form depending on the necessary function of the complex.
+Crystal artifacts have no biological function and are artifically formed during the crystallization process.

 The discrimination is performed using two characteristics of the protein-protein complex, the hydrophobicity of the interface (ΔGHydrophobic) and the quotient of interface area ratios (IF-quotient). ΔGHydrophobic represents the energy emerging exclusively from the hydrophobic effect upon binding of two protein subunits and was calculated according to the desolvation term of the HYDE scoring function1.
 The IF-quotient takes the symmetry of the protein-protein interface into account.